grimjjow/Medical_Image_Analysis/README.md

 ## Prediction

-To obtain some visual resluts for both models run:
+To obtain some visual results for both models run:

 ```
 $ python3 predict_detection.py